jecisc/GitBridge/resources/documentation/UserGuide.md

 > When you access your bridge for the first time after you launched your image, the Iceberg repository linked to your project will be cached.
 By registering your bridge to the SessionManager you will provide a way to your image to clear this cache at startup in case you moved your image.
 If you need to clear the cache yourself, you can call the method `#reset` on your git bridge.

 By default, a bridge will be made to the first Iceberg repository registered meeting two conditions:
-- The repository need to contain the package in which the bridge is defined (here `MyProject`)
+- The repository needs to contain the package in which the bridge is defined (here `MyProject`)
-- The repository need to have a local clone of the project
+- The repository needs to have a local clone of the project

 In case none of those conditions are met, special exceptions will be launched: `GBRepositoryNotFound` or `GBRepositoryWithoutLocalRepository`.

 ### Add conditions on the bridge selection

-The previous section show how to create bridges for simple projects, but sometime it is not enough.
-For example, if the package containing your bridge is present in multiple project, you might want to add more conditions to your repository lookup.
+The previous section shows how to create bridges for simple projects, but sometimes this is not enough.
+For example, if the package containing your bridge is present in multiple projects, you might want to add more conditions to your repository lookup.

-This is possible in two way.
+This is possible in two ways.

 The first one is to override the method `#isValideRepository:`.
-This method will be called with each iceberg repositories as parameter.
-In case we want to select the first repository containing the package of the bridge but that does not contain a package `BaselineOfPharo` we can do:
+This method will be called with each iceberg repository as parameter.
+In case we want to select the first repository containing the package of the bridge that does not contain a package `BaselineOfPharo` we can do:

 ```Smalltalk
 MyProjectBridge class>>isValidRepository: anIcebergRepository